PowerDMARC

 Malware and Ransomware

 Malware and ransomware remain a major headache that won’t go away.
-These attacks become more advanced each year and bring multiple problems to the banking industry.
+These attacks become more advanced each year and bring multiple problems to the banking industry and payment processing companies.
 They work as follows: cybercriminals infect computers with malicious software, typically via phishing emails, and restrict access to some data by using encryption.
 Then, fraudsters claim a sum of money banking organizations have to pay to get access to data back.

 Malware attacks come with dire potential consequences, such as disruption of business and operations, financial losses, and reputational damages.
 Additionally, cybercriminals can use vulnerable web services to deliver ransomware to multiple users.